boopathi/react-svg-loader/README.md

 ### CLI

-The react-svg-loader comes in with a cli that you can use to convert svg files to react components.
+The react-svg-loader comes with a cli that you can use to convert svg files to react components.
+Use this tool when you'd want to customize your svg component by hand.
+Otherwise the loader just works.

-#### Usage

 ```sh
 `npm bin`/svg2react file1.svg file2.svg